Cleft lip and palateCleft palate; Craniofacial defect

 Cleft lip and palate are birth defects that affect the upper lip and the roof of the mouth.

 There are many causes of cleft lip and palate.
-Problems with genes passed down from one or both parents, drugs, viruses, or other toxins can all cause these birth defects.
+Problems with genes passed down from 1 or both parents, drugs, viruses, or other toxins can all cause these birth defects.
 Cleft lip and palate may occur along with other syndromes or birth defects.

 A cleft lip and palate can: